steincastillo/python-reference/README.md

 ### Table of Contents

-Click to jump to the relevant section of the script or the notebook:
+Click to jump to the relevant section of the script:

+### PYTHON
 1. Imports ([script](reference.py#L33))
 2. Data Types ([script](reference.py#L56))
 3. Math ([script](reference.py#L87))